raydenlim/tp/docs/team/ldinghan.md

   * User Guide:
     * Added documentation for the Session Management Section.
     * Designed the annotated images displaying the different sections of the UI of the product.
+    * Reorganised the order of sections in a more logical order.
   * Developer Guide:
     * Designed the class diagram for `Session`.
+    * Designed the sequence diagram for `TakeAttendanceCommand`.
+    * Designed the activity diagram for `CreateSessionCommand`.

 * **Review/mentoring contributions**:
   * [ldinghan's tp comments](https://nus-cs2103-ay2324s1.github.io/dashboards/contents/tp-comments.html#47-lim-han-ldinghan-37-comments)